dblairchappell/RealEarthStreetWar-Typescript/docs/architecture.md

 - `Velocity`: Stores velocity in degrees per second
 - `SpriteRef`: Stores sprite ID (ui16) for selecting which sprite to render
 - `PlayerTag` / `NpcTag`: Marker components for entity identification
+  - Entities can switch between these tags during possession transfer
+  - Server transfers `PlayerTag` from old entity to new entity
+  - Client mirrors this change in its ECS world

 ### World Instances (Separate)